 Committing a federal offense means you will be tried in a federal court.
 These convictions are oftentimes accompanied by hefty fines and prison sentences.
 The actions you take after receiving a federal indictment are critical.
+Georgia federal indictments create the need for an experienced and prepared attorney.

 What is an Indictment?